MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-cash-flow-analyses.md

 ---
-title: Setting up Cash Flow Analysis| Microsoft Docs
+title: Setting up Cash Flow Analysis (contains video)
-description: Set up the charts on the Accounts Role Centre to help analyse the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.
+description: Use Accounts Role Centre charts to analyse the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.
-services: project-madeira
-documentationcenter: ''
 author: bholtorf
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera, funds ms.date: 10/01/2020 ms.author: bholtorf ms.openlocfilehash: e64ee514f8b837f2c9e1114511122bcf6e160a64 ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.search.keywords: money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera, funds ms.search.form: 846, 847, 849, 855, 862, 869, 1818
+ms.date: 06/16/2021
+ms.author: bholtorf
+ms.openlocfilehash: ca4f088156313ec9cf3796abab642b7d319327bb
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "4746582"
+ms.locfileid: "8143520"
 ---
 # <a name="setting-up-cash-flow-analysis"></a>Setting Up Cash Flow Analysis
 If you want some help to decide what to do with your cash, have a look at the charts on the Accountant Role Centre: